Avoid the Three Chocolate S’s: Slave labor. Soy. Sugar-overload.

 We’re different.
-Equal Exchange works directly with small-scale farmer cooperatives in Peru, Panama, the Dominican Republic and Togo as part of long-term, fair trading partnerships.
+Equal Exchange works directly with small-scale farmer cooperatives in Peru, Panama, Costa Rica, the Dominican Republic and Togo as part of long-term, fair trading partnerships.
 Equal Exchange’s products meet the strict standards established by the Fair Trade Federation.
 This includes no child labor or slavery.
 We visit our farmer partners in person.
 We’ve met their families and know their names.
-We’re proud to connect you and your Valentine with their stories and their high-quality, organic cacao.
+We’re proud to connect you with their stories and their high-quality, organic cacao.

 What is that again?